Supported Internships

 Department for Education grant

-As part of the national Internships Work programme, Southend-on-Sea City Council has received a grant from the Department for Education to develop our SEND employment forum and increase the number of Supported Internships in our area.
+As part of the national Internships Work programme, Southend-on-Sea City Council has been given a grant from the Department for Education to develop our SEND employment forum and increase the number of Supported Internships in our area.

 Local employers and supported internships